 Minimal Activity Required

-Please note: This tour includes minimal walking over mostly even surfaces and mainly at the guest's discretion.
-The tour is available to wheelchair guests with a collapsible wheelchair (no motorized wheelchairs or carts are permitted) who are able to both make their way on and off the coach and are accompanied by a companion who can assist them.
+Please note: This tour includes minimal walking over mostly uneven surfaces and mainly at guest’s discretion.
+Knees have to be covered when entering the cathedral.
+In case of religious function, the inside visit of the Cathedral will not be possible.
+Explanation will be given by the guide from the outside.y on and off the coach and are accompanied by a companion who can assist them.
 Those guests with mobility concerns are cautioned to evaluate their personal level of ability and stamina.
 Light weight clothing; comfortable, flat walking shoes; sun caps; sunglasses and sunscreen are suggested.
 Shorts are not permitted in the Cathedral.
 The order of the sites visited or viewed may vary.

 Rising majestically behind the city of Mazatlan is the Sierra Madre range of mountains, which separates the coastal area of Mexico from the interior.
 Rich in mineral wealth and extremely rugged, these mountains have become the subject of spectacular legends.
 A major highway has been laboriously constructed to link Mazatlan with the state of Durango and it is over a portion of this highway that your day's exploration will carry you.

 Setting off from the pier, you will travel approximately 50-minutes to your first stop, the little village of Malpica.
 During your visit to this rustic village, you will visit a floor-tile (made by hand) factory and a traditional wood-fired bakery.
 Take the opportunity to sample a little piece of sweet bread made at the bakery, while you enjoy a cup of local coffee.
 From here, it's a short drive to the town of Concordia, where you will visit the over 200-year old church and enjoy a complimentary refreshing drink in a typical little restaurant.